BreezeHub/BreezeProject/README.md

 As this is alpha software, the tumbler is currently configured to only operate on the Bitcoin testnet.
 This is to prevent loss of funds in the event of errors.
 Once the tumbler is sufficiently stable, a Bitcoin mainnet version will be released.

+###### Collateral Requirement

+After the server starts up & the registration is performed, you will need to move STRAT into the address specified in the breeze.conf file `tumbler.ecdsakeyaddress` field (see below).
+This must be performed within X blocks after the registration transaction is broadcast (where X may vary from time to time).

 ## How to Run

 #### Prerequisites: